avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 gcc intmath.o testintmath.o -o testintmath
 ```

 Now suppose we modify intmath.c.
-We run gcc -c on intmath.c only, then we link the updated intmath.o with the testintmath.o form our previous build.
+To rebuild testintmath, we run gcc -c on intmath.c only.
+Then, we link the resulting intmath.o with the testintmath.o form our previous build.

 ```
 gcc -c intmath.c